TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/tex/index.md/index.md

 ## How to Implement the Solution

-At any rate, let’s dive right into Hello World in Tex:
+At any rate, let's dive right into Hello World in Tex:

 ```tex
 %&pdftex